Trevor Lawrence Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Season Stats

-- He also has 132 rushing yards on 29 carries (with two touchdowns), averaging 18.9 yards per game.
+- He has added 132 rushing yards on 29 carries with two touchdowns, averaging 18.9 yards per game.

-- The Jaguars have thrown the football in 62.8% of their plays from scrimmage this year while staying on the ground 37.2% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Jaguars have run 62.8% passing plays and 37.2% rushing plays this season.
+They rank 30th in the NFL in scoring.

-- Lawrence has thrown 24 passes in the red zone this season, 48.0% of his team's red zone plays.
+- Lawrence accounts for 48.0% of his team's red zone plays, with 24 of his 270 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Bills.